Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Introduction

 This paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We show that pretraining trajectories under different data orderings share a consistent latent phase structure.
-Using a joint HMM analysis across orderings (illustrated for the 14M model, and with multiple random seeds for small models), we find that curricula mainly reshape within-phase data exposure rather than changing the phase sequence. \item We provide a theoretical framework formalizing curriculum learning as a stability mechanism (\Cref{thm:stability}): by controlling the difficulty of data encountered over training, curricula can bound gradient variance and reduce late-stage optimization instability. \item We demonstrate empirically that curricula reduce gradient noise scale and output-head spectral saturation in smaller models.
-These reductions align with weaker late-stage effects that we associate with the softmax bottleneck, and they diminish at larger scales where capacity is sufficient to avoid saturation. \item We report experiments spanning five model sizes (14M--410M) trained for 300B tokens under three linguistically grounded curricula and Random ordering, with additional 1B runs for Random and VV, showing that curriculum gains are scale-dependent and most pronounced for capacity-constrained models. \end{itemize}
+Using an HMM analysis across orderings, we find that curricula mainly change phase occupancy and within-phase data exposure rather than changing the phase sequence. \item We find that linguistic curricula reduce gradient noise scale and output-head spectral saturation in smaller models.
+A reverse-order VV control loses much of the corresponding accuracy gain, showing that ordering direction matters.
+We interpret the GNS reductions using a standard variance-control view of SGD, and we analyze singular entropy as a separate diagnostic of softmax-bottleneck saturation. \item We report experiments spanning five model sizes (14M--410M) trained for 300B tokens under three linguistic curricula and Random ordering, with additional 1B runs for Random and VV, showing that the measured stability effects are scale-dependent and most pronounced for capacity-constrained models. \item We separate ideal difficulty from operational linguistic scores: AoA, frequency, and VV correlate with empirical sample loss, but this loss is only a proxy for the ideal score and the same orderings also induce domain schedules in The Pile.
+The observed effects should therefore be interpreted as ordering effects rather than isolated interventions on linguistic difficulty alone. \end{itemize}